 Sergers are often separated by the number of threads they can sew simultaneously.
 Apart from this, sergers also come with some basic features.
 These include speed, feed differential, and a slew of user-friendly features.

 Feed Differential of a Serger Sewing Machine

 The best serger sewing machines will sew through your fabric faster than a traditional sewing machine will.
 When considering sergers to buy, look for one that can sew at a speed of at least 1,500 stitches per minute (SPM).
 Some machines record this speed as revolutions per minute (RPM).
 Just know that both of these terms refer to the same thing.
-A faster machine means a more effective use of your time as you sew faster and with less effort than a slower machine.
-But keep in mind that generally, the faster the machine the more expensive it is.
+A faster machine means more efficient use of your time as you sew quicker and with less effort than a slower machine.
+But keep in mind that generally, the faster the machine, the more expensive it is.

 User-Friendly Features of a Serger Sewing Machine.

-Some convenient user-friendly features to look out for in a serger machine include a threading guide, easy access to threading section, a basic stitch to roll hem conversion feature, an easy way to unfasten the cutting knife, and an easy way to change the stitch width and length.
+Some convenient, user-friendly features to look out for in a serger machine include a threading guide, easy access to the threading section, a basic stitch to roll hem conversion feature, an easy way to unfasten the cutting knife, and an easy way to change the stitch width and length.

 Accessories of a Serger Sewing Machine

 Sergers often come with a range of accessories that make it easier for you to complete your projects.
 Some of these accessories to look out for include